 Besides its abundance of over 7,500 acres of countryside permanently protected from development, Willistown has long been known for its lovely network of trails, consisting of both eased (permanently protected) and uneased equestrian and pedestrian trails.

-In October of 2012, the “Willistown Trails Team” was formally created as a subcommittee of the Trust’s Land Protection committee.
+In October 2012, the “Willistown Trails Team” was formally created as a subcommittee of the Trust’s Land Protection Committee.
 With the support of the community, the Trails Team Subcommittee is committed to assuring the ultimate connectivity and preservation of our precious trail network.

 Recreational pleasure riding is among the most statistically dangerous sports activities and accounts for more accidents than many more apparently violent and dangerous activities such as football, skydiving and white water rafting.
 Most riders in our area are aware of the importance of wearing an approved helmet.
 Traumatic head injuries account for 60% of deaths and almost 20% of all injuries in equestrian accidents.
 Helmets are estimated to reduce traumatic brain injuries by 88%.
 For that reason, equestrian property owners’ insurance requires that helmets be worn when mounted.